LukeWritesCode/VirtualVendingMachine/README.md

 `$cd project_name`

-Once youre in the project folder, you will create a react app:
+Once you're in the project folder, you will create a react app:

 `$npx create-react-app client`